M

 Return to camp and sunset

-Night canoe excursion
+Night canoe activity

 After dark, we head out again by canoe to search for black caimans, tree boas, fishing bats, night birds, and other nocturnal wildlife.

-Early breakfast
+Early navigation

 We start the day early with breakfast at camp before heading downstream along the Lagartococha River toward the remote Imuya Lagoon.